Xilinx/xup_vitis_network_example/README.md

 In order to generate this design you will need a valid [UltraScale+ Integrated 100G Ethernet Subsystem](https://www.xilinx.com/products/intellectual-property/cmac_usplus.html) license set up in Vivado.

-You also need at least 32GB of free memory available for implementation.
+You also need at least 32GB of RAM available for the implementation.
 Check Vivado memory requirements [here](https://www.xilinx.com/products/design-tools/vivado/vivado-ml.html#memory).

 ## Generate XCLBIN